nickkossolapov/sdl-demos/particles/readme.md

 **Particle simulation**: Simulates the movement of particles with basic physics, including gravity.

-**Collision Detection**: Detects and handles collisions between particles, obstacles, and boundaries, including a basic approach for handling multi-body collisions using mass splitting ([L136 in simulation.cpp](./src/entities/simulation.cpp)).
+**Collision Detection**: Detects and handles collisions between the particles and obstacles or boundaries, including a basic approach for handling multi-body collisions using mass splitting ([L136 in simulation.cpp](./src/entities/simulation.cpp)).
+This doesn't include collision between particles.

 **Constant step times**: Ensures that a target physics step size is used by using time accumulator and performing multiple simulation steps if necessary ([L32 in simulation.cpp](./src/entities/simulation.cpp)).
 This has the downside that if a simulation time + rendering time is greater than the specific simulation step (5 ms), the rendering will slow to wait for the physics to complete.